VKprogrammer/Webots-Sumo-Integration/README.md

 After selecting the area, click on the "Export" button in the left panel.
 The map data will be exported, and a download of your .osm file will begin automatically.

+# Step 2: Generate Necessary SUMO Files from OSM
+Once you have your .osm file downloaded, the next step is to convert it into the required SUMO format files.
+These files include the network file (.net.xml), edge file (.edg.xml), and route file (.rou.xml).

+Commands to Generate SUMO Files
+You will need to use the netconvert and duaRouter commands from the SUMO tools.
+Follow the steps below to generate these files:

+Generate the Network File from OSM: Use the netconvert command to convert your OSM file into a SUMO network file.
+This command will also generate the associated node and edge files automatically.
+# # command should be executed-   "netconvert --osm-files your_file.osm --output-file your_file.net.xml --output-prefix your_file"
+#                                  "duaRouter --net-file your_file.net.xml --output-file your_routes.rou.xml"